LinkedInLearning/docker-your-first-project-4485003/README.md

 # Docker: Your First Project
 This is the repository for the LinkedIn Learning course `Docker: Your First Project`.
-The full course is available from [LinkedIn Learning][lil-course-url].
+The full course is available from [LinkedIn Learning][URL-lil-course].

-_See the readme file in the main branch for updated instructions and information._
+![Docker: Your First Project][URL-lil-thumbnail]

+Docker has a steep learning curve, but is required for most current development environments.
+Streamlining how you build, share, and run applications can increase your development team’s productivity and let developers focus on the code.
+This course with instructor Shelley Benhoff provides a step-by-step guide for developers to work with Docker locally.
+Join Shelley as she takes you through a real-world project and learn how to set up your development environment, write a Dockerfile, build and manage custom images, and run your Docker containers.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.